 The Coach should continue to be the engaging, supportive figure that they are, and let the young person drive the conversation.
-If the young person needs to discuss a personal issue or an emotional concern, the Coach should not redirect the conversation toward goals.
+If the young person needs to discuss a personal issue or an emotional concern, the Coach should not immediately redirect the conversation toward goals.
 It is easier for a young person to refocus on their goals after they release their stress, anxiety, pain, or trauma.
 Often times, providing emotional support and constancy is the most important way a Coach can help the young person move forward.

-Helping young people develop goals and take steps is important, but it should not feel transactional, or like you are working a checklist.
-There is an artful way of engaging a young person in a conversation around goal-setting - through coaching approaches and language (see above).
+Helping young people develop goals and take steps is important, but it should not feel transactional.
+There is an artful way of engaging a young person in a conversation around goal-setting - through coaching (see above).
 Helping the young person tap into their innate interests and strengths, envision what success could look like for them, and helping them take that next step is what it's all about.
+(See Fair Futures Program Manual Section 15G for a concrete example.)

 In practice, tracking Goals & Steps in the Online Platform is usually what should happen after the conversation/meeting.
-Some young people may want to see what Care4 platform looks like, how far they have come, and visualize their next steps.
+Some young people may want to see what their Youth Profile page looks like, how far they have come, and visualize their next steps.
 Other young people may be turned off by this tracking of progress.
-It is part of the Coach's role to discern what the best approach is for that particular young person!
+It is part of the Coach's role to discern what the best approach is for that particular young person.